Updated

 3. When are parties not jointly and severally liable?

 Multiple parties which caused an injury will not be held joint and severally liable for non-economic damages under California law.
-3 This means that each party will only be liable for the amount of non-economic damages which corresponds to its percentage of fault, as determined by the judge or jury.
+3 This means that each party will only be liable for the amount of non-economic damages which corresponds to its percentage apportionment of fault, as determined by the judge or jury.

 As a result, a party could be held responsible for 100% of the economic damages while only being responsible for the assigned percentage of fault for non-economic damages.

-Non-economic damages include those types of damages which do not necessarily involve out of pocket expenses.
+Non-economic damages include those types of damages which do not necessarily involve out-of-pocket expenses.
 They are often more subjective and more difficult to assign a specific monetary value to except that value determined by the judge or jury.

 Defendants may have liability for non-economic damages, including (but not limited to):